sass/node-sass/docs/api-doc.md

 ## Introduction

-Libsass wouldn't be much good without a way to interface with it.
+LibSass wouldn't be much good without a way to interface with it.
 These interface documentations describe the various functions and data structures available to implementers.
 They are split up over three major components, which have all their own source files (plus some common functionality).

 - [Sass Context](api-context.md) - Trigger and handle the main Sass compilation
-- [Sass Value](api-value.md) - Exchange values and its format with libsass
+- [Sass Value](api-value.md) - Exchange values and its format with LibSass
-- [Sass Function](api-function.md) - Get invoked by libsass for function statments
+- [Sass Function](api-function.md) - Get invoked by LibSass for function statments
-- [Sass Importer](api-importer.md) - Get invoked by libsass for @import statments
+- [Sass Importer](api-importer.md) - Get invoked by LibSass for @import statments

 ### Basic usage

 First you will need to include the header file!
 This will automatically load all other headers too!

 ```C